Navigation Menu+

 Amersfoort is an old city with a young vibe.
 I visited on a Saturday, so the city was particularly lively, with people going out for shopping on the main shopping streets, at the market, or going for lunch and drinks in the restaurants.
 I love to see a city on its market day, when everyone goes around with their bike full of bags and the mandatory flower bouquet!

 It was a very cold day, and filming and photographing was a bit of a struggle, but I still enjoyed this visit.
-I think spring would be the best time to visit Amersfoort, because I could see many green areas just waiting to sprout and dress the city walls.
+I think spring would be the best time to visit Amersfoort, because I could see many green areas just waiting to sprout and dress the city walls in shades of greens.
 This visit to Amersfoort was also my first time going to the museum since the pandemic has started, and I visited not one, but two of them: Museum Flehite and Mondriaanhuis.
 I’ll tell you more about them in future articles.

 What to see and do in Amersfoort